 This novice-high level course continues the development of everyday speaking skills in English.
-Placement determined by the ESL department.

 ESLA 0373 - ESL Pronunciation and Spelling 1

 This course develops pronunciation and spelling in English focusing on American English sounds and their spelling patterns.
 Placement determined by the ESL department.